The Story of Rising Damp

 Origins

-of the play which was to become Rising Damp took place on Sunday, 29th
+public performance of the play which was to become Rising Damp took place

-November 1970.
-It was only a rehearsed reading, with no sets and similar
+on Sunday, 29th November 1970.
+It was only a rehearsed reading, with no

-to 'televised' radio shows.
-At the time, its author Eric Chappell was an
+sets and similar to 'televised' radio shows.
+At the time, its author Eric

-auditor for an electricity board, with an ever-increasing pile of rejection
+Chappell was an auditor for an electricity board, with an ever-increasing

-slips for his attempts at fiction and a consequent disillusionment of his
+pile of rejection slips for his attempts at fiction and a consequent disillusionment

-potential as a writer.
+of his potential as a writer.
 This was his second play.
-His first was a short
+His first was a

-script called A Long Felt Want, but it was never produced.
-It did, however,
+short script called A Long Felt Want, but it was never produced.
+It did,

-gain him an agent, John Bassett of Curtis Brown.
-It also helped him to
+however, gain him an agent, John Bassett of Curtis Brown.
+It also helped

-regain his confidence as a writer, and he started to create another play,
+him to regain his confidence as a writer, and he started to create another

-this time a full-length one.
-The idea came from a newspaper article which
+play, this time a full-length one.
+The idea came from a newspaper article

-concerned a black man who had stayed as a hotel guest for twelve months
+which concerned a black man who had stayed as a hotel guest for twelve

 Characterisation

-Rooksby (he only became Rigsby in theTV series) was based on several
+of the bedsit Rooksby (he only became Rigsby in theTV series) was

-people who Eric Chappell knew, and their cynical attitude to the influx
+based on several people who Eric Chappell knew, and their cynical attitude

-of African and Afro-Caribbean citizens onto English shores.
-Philip was
+to the influx of African and Afro-Caribbean citizens onto English shores.

-obviously based on the hotel guest already mentioned, with his tales of
+Philip was obviously based on the hotel guest already mentioned, with his

-African culture being gleaned from many evenings for Eric at the local
+tales of African culture being gleaned from many evenings for Eric at the

 coy, but a gentle, forgiving soul, and the love interest for Rooksby.
 His